 These differences in attitudes towards work as measured in the ISSP data translate into actual voting behavior.
-The Swiss direct democratic system provides us with the possibility to test the hypothesis that in Latin-speaking parts of the country individuals have different tastes for leisure than in the German-speaking parts of the country.
+The Swiss direct democratic system provides us with the possibility to test the hypothesis that in Latin-speaking parts of the country individuals have different attitudes towards work time regulations than in the German-speaking parts of the country.
 Voter initiatives are a crucial part of the political system and have a long tradition in Switzerland.
 Basically, anyone who collects more than 100,000 signatures can force the parliament to subject her or his change to the constitution to the popular vote.

-Over the last years, various voter initiatives - related to working time regulations (the "intensive" margin) - were held at the national level.
+Since 1980, the year when voting outcomes started to be registered electronically, various voter initiatives - related to working time regulations (the "intensive" margin) - were held at the national level.
 In 1985, all Swiss nationals aged 18 years or older - the voting age population - were asked to vote on whether to increase paid vacations to a minimum of 4 weeks; in 1988 whether to reduce regular weekly working time to 40 hours; and in 2002 whether to reduce weekly working time to 36 hours.
 Moreover, there were three referenda related to lifetime work regulations (the "extensive" margin): in 1988 the population had to vote whether to reduce the statutory retirement age from 65 to 62 for men and from 62 to 60 for women; in 2000 whether to make early retirement more attractive to all workers; and in another vote in 2000 whether to leave the statutory retirement age for women at age 62 (rather than increasing it to 65 years).
-Table 1 displays the voting results of these six votes, separately for German-speaking and for Latinspeaking cantons.
+Table 1 displays the voting results of these six votes, separately for German-speaking and for Latin-speaking cantons.